 The Season 3 finale is an adaptation of Back to the Future, which is lampshaded by Emma, albeit only by referencing Marty McFly, and before the event preventing her parents from meeting and falling in love happens.

-Who Would Be Stupid Enough: When Bael tells Robin Hood he's The Dark One's son, Robin believes him because no one would try to claim that if it weren't true.
+Who Would Be Stupid Enough: When Neal tells Robin Hood he's The Dark One's son, Robin believes him because no one would try to claim that if it weren't true.

 Wicked Stepmother: Snow White and Cinderella are both mistreated by their stepmothers.
-Cinderella's is implied to have treated her as a slave, and Snow's tried to sentence her to a Fate Worse than Death.
+Cinderella's is implied to have treated her as a slave, and Snow's tried to sentence her to a Fate Worse Than Death.
+It's eventually deconstructed on the latter's part, showing how Regina was forced into marrying the kind due to her mother's manipulations and years of being married to a king that clearly still pines for The Lost Lenore drove her to become a villain.
+She also starts off quite willing to love Snow but ultimately blamed her for her mother murdering her lover.

 World Half Full: The Enchanted Forest.
 It has enchantment and beauty galore, but what little we've seen of it hasn't been good.
 King George was flat broke and blackmails David to keep up the act of being Prince James.
 The "real" Prince slaughtered a prisoner without an eye-blink as part of a blood sport.
 Dragon attacks plague the countryside.
 The Ogre Wars have been going on for 50 years or more.
 Rumplestiltskin cuts deals with impunity, even when he's locked up.
 And the Evil Queen's bluff to Rumplestiltskin that Belle was put in an insane asylum where she was 'purged' with flails, whips, and fire to the point of suicide is considered a realistic enough occurrence for him to believe it.
 What makes the Enchanted Forest preferable to Storybrooke is mainly that the bad guys had finally been defeated in the Enchanted Forest, but in Storybrooke they are in charge again - and that the lives that people lived in the Enchanted Forest were real and possible to change, whereas in Storybrooke they are caught in a static, fabricated existence where they can never reach any happy ending.